 Did you know?
 If It’s Not Clean, You Can’t Sterilize (or Disinfect).

-Why must instruments (be they dental, medical, clinical, etc.) be cleaned before being sterilized?
+Why must instruments (such as those used in dental, medical, clinical, settings) be cleaned before being sterilized?
 According to the CDC, “Cleaning should precede all disinfection and sterilization processes.
 Cleaning involves the removal of debris (organic or inorganic) from an instrument or device.
 If visible debris is not removed, it will interfere with microbial inactivation and can compromise the disinfection or sterilization process.”

 In other words you may have “sterilized” residue on your equipment.
 Which of course isn’t sterile.